Renewable energy in Italy: Growth of renewable electricity

 Generation by renewables grew from 76,965 GWh in 2010 to 106,686 GWh by 2015.
 Non hydroelectric renewable electricity more than doubled during the period growing from 25,848 GWh in 2010 to 62,748 GWh in 2015, a rise from around 9.3% to 22.3% of total gross generation.
 The largest increase in production took place in solar generated electricity followed by bio energy production.
 Wind power rose by a little over 60% during the period whilst geothermal production rose by a little under 15%.
 Normalised (averaged) hydroelectric statistics suggest a slight upward trend in generation despite wet and dry years influencing the overall production in any given year.
 Bio energy includes production from biomass, biogas, bioliquids and the renewable share of municipal waste used as fuel in waste-to-energy generation.
 Further information on bioenergy production is available under the heading "Sources" below.

-Electricity production potential from renewables has been rising, however hydroelectric production figures vary considerably from one year to the next and accounts for the fall in 2015.
+Electricity production potential from renewables has been rising, but hydroelectric production figures vary considerably from one year to the next, which accounts for the fall in 2015.
 Production of electricity from renewable sources reached a record in 2014 of around 43% of total gross electricity generation.
-In 2015 production from Wind, Photovoltaic and Geothermal sources almost matched Hydroelectric production for the first time.
+In 2015 production from wind, photovoltaic and geothermal sources almost matched hydroelectric production for the first time.